top of page

 The Curious Minded Body was born from this simple but powerful realization—that emotional experiences live not only in our thoughts, but also in our bodies.
 Emotional pain often manifests physically, while physical discomfort can hold emotional roots.
 This understanding led me to pursue training across a wide range of therapeutic and healing modalities, including Jungian Shadow Work, Nutritional Psychology, Trauma-Informed Care, Emotion-Focused Therapy, Emotional Freedom Technique (EFT), Rational Emotive Behavior Therapy (REBT), Cognitive Behavioral Therapy (CBT), Somatic Healing and Movement Therapy.
 Drawing from these diverse approaches allows me to offer healing perspectives through multiple lenses—integrating evidence-based psychological practices with body-centered work and deeper emotional inquiry.

 Through a client-centred approach, I offer a compassionate therapeutic space where individuals can slow down, reflect, and reconnect with themselves in meaningful ways.
-Grounded in the belief that each person carries the potential for healing within them, I see therapy as a journey of curiosity, discovery, connection, and reintegration.
-Together, we explore the emotional, psychological, and somatic patterns that shape lived experience—creating pathways toward greater clarity, resilience, and self-understanding.
+Grounded in the belief that each person carries the potential for healing within them, I see therapy as a journey of curiosity, discovery, connection and reintegration.
+Together, we explore the emotional, psychological and somatic patterns that shape the lived experience—creating pathways toward greater clarity, resilience and self-understanding.

 Image by Chris Lawton